 In this activity, students learn how to test for triglycerides, glucose, starch, and protein and then use these tests to solve a mystery.
 The activity reinforces students understanding of the biological functions and food sources of these different types of organic compounds.

 Students investigate the effects of molecule size on diffusion across a synthetic selectively permeable membrane (dialysis tubing) and discuss applications to understanding the selectively permeable cell membrane.This activity includes a demonstration of osmosis (diffusion of water across a selectively permeable membrane).

-In this activity, students review the basic process of osmosis, make predictions about the effects of osmosis and design an experiment to test these predictions, and carry out and interpret their experiment.
+In this activity, students review the basic process of osmosis, make predictions about the effects of osmosis, design an experiment to test these predictions, and carry out and interpret their experiment.
 The experimental setup is similar to the diffusion activity, but more focused on osmosis and designing experiments to test hypotheses.

 More Minds-on Activities for teaching biology are available at http://serendip.brynmawr.edu/exchange/bioactivities.
 These include overviews, discussion/worksheet activities, games, and web-based activities for learning and review.

-In this activity, students use model chromosomes to simulate the processes of mitosis, meiosis and fertilization and they answer questions designed to promote student understanding of these processes.
-The principle that genes are inherited through the processes of meiosis and fertilization, students follow two alleles of a gene through gametes to zygotes as they model meiosis and fertilization using model chromosomes with different alleles of a gene.
+In this activity, students use model chromosomes to simulate the processes of mitosis, meiosis and fertilization, and they answer questions designed to promote understanding of these processes.
+To demonstrate the principle that genes are transmitted from parents to offspring through the processes of meiosis and fertilization, students follow two alleles of a gene through gametes to zygotes as they model meiosis and fertilization.
 Students also learn how a mistake in meiosis can result in Down Syndrome.